Published: 15th February 2018

 The register is located here

-If the message “You can no longer download the CTPS file.” appears, then please ask the Deputy Director, Development Services (Alex Hyde-Parker as of 15/02/2018) or the Information Manager (Tom Jirat as of 15/02/2018) to ensure appropriate license payments have been made.
+If the message “You can no longer download the CTPS file.” appears, then please ask the Deputy Director, Development Services (Judith Alldred as of 10/12/2020) or the Head of Operations (Tom Jirat as of 10/12/2020) to ensure appropriate license payments have been made.

 Use the Quick Download tab and download without spaces.